premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-18. Is it possible to count the number of times a given character appears in a String?
+18. Is it possible to count the number of times a given character appears in a String?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)